 - Who will be responsible for the scheduling and publishing of content on your posts and pages and update any outdated content?

-- Who will promote and market your website with search engine optimization, online advertising, social media marketing, video marketing, etc.?
+- Who will promote and market the blog with search engine optimization, online advertising, social media marketing, video marketing, etc.?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and managing the budget for all of the above areas (including budgeting for the cost of getting your site built)?
+- Who will be responsible for setting and monitoring the budget for all of the above areas (including planning the cost of building your website)?

-Depending on your resources, it may be just one person doing it all (i.e. you), or a small team of people who also have to juggle other areas of your business, and perhaps even some outsourced help.
+Depending on how your business is structured, it may be just one person doing it all (e.g. you), or a few people, or perhaps even some outsourced help.

-If you don’t know the answer to the above questions before getting your website built, you could end up investing a lot of time and money on a tool that will not only not help you grow your business, but cost you valuable money and time.
+If you don’t know the answer to the above questions before getting your website built, you could end up spending a lot of time and money building something that will not only not help you grow your business, but cost even more of your valuable money and time.

 Tip: Don’t Focus On People When Assigning Responsibilities, Focus On Processes